ElBrewster/tailwind-cheat-sheet/README.md

 And if you know a cool way to stack linear-gradients in Tailwind please @me.

+## What's Tailwind?

+Tailwind is a CSS framework that uses short-hand for pre-existing CSS stylesheet language.
+These short-hand phrases are called "utility classes" and they are declared inside the class/className of an html attribute.
+Many utility classes can be used in one attribute statement like so:

 ## Screenshots

 <img width="510" alt="Screen Shot 2023-05-17 at 1 21 16 PM" src="https://github.com/ElBrewster/tailwind-cheat-sheet/assets/113723085/1f7ea78f-a03b-40db-945d-1d0910250d6f">